Neo-Nazism: Turkey

 A neo-Nazi group existed in 1969 in İzmir, when a group of former Republican Villagers Nation Party members (precursor party of the Nationalist Movement Party) founded the association "Nasyonal Aktivite ve Zinde İnkişaf" (National Activity and Vigorous Development).
 The club maintained two combat units.
 The members wore SA uniforms and used the Hitler salute.
 One of the leaders (Gündüz Kapancıoğlu) was re-admitted to the Nationalist Movement Party in 1975.

 Apart from neo-fascist (Note: Attributed to multiple sources:) Grey Wolves and the Turkish ultranationalist Nationalist Movement Party, there are some neo-Nazi organizations in Turkey such as the Turkish Nazi Party or the National Socialist Party of Turkey, some of which are mainly based on the Internet.
+As of 2026, several Turkish Telegram groups identifying as “Nasyonal sosyalist" (National Socialist) exist, promoting Terrorgram content.

 National Front Party (Ulusal Cephe Partisi) adheres to neo-Nazism, spreads Nazi material translated into Turkish and targets Jews, Arabs and Africans.
 National Front Party has about 1000 members and is affiliated with the racist Victory Party (Turkey).

 The neo-Nazi Ataman Brotherhood (Ataman Kardeşliği) patrols streets in Turkey and attacks Syrian and Afghan refugees.

 The Newroz clashes were initiated by a Kurdish Neo-Nazi group known as "Kurdên Nasyonalist", who published a statement before Newroz calling for all Kurdish nationalists to attack Kurdish leftists and the LGBT community and its supporters, who are known to rally at Newroz celebrations.
 Many of the leftists and LGBT supporters were brutally beaten.

+The 2024 Eskişehir mosque stabbing was perpetrated by a self-described "National Socialist", Arda Küçükyetim.